Covid-19 update at Owlpen Manor Estate

 All books will be removed from the shelves, as will maps, pamphlets and additional estate information.
 As much of it as possible will be available in our welcome pack, which we shall send to you via email in advance of your arrival.

 We always like to meet our guests when you arrive, and be on hand to help with any questions that you might have during your stay.
-However, at this time we are operating a strict 2-metre social distancing policy.
+However, at this time we are still operating a 2-metre social distancing policy.
 As such we shall not be able to welcome you into the office: instead we shall come outside and greet you during office hours.
 If you need anything, we ask that you call us or send an email, instead of coming to the office.
 If we need to enter your cottage during your stay, we shall wear masks and gloves, and ask that you vacate the property during our visit.

 Under current government guidelines, anyone who tests positive for the virus or is displaying symptoms should not move out of the accommodation.
 If you develop Covid-19 symptoms during your stay you must inform us immediately.
 We undertake to work with you to determine the appropriate action according to government advice at the time.